Windspar/StateMachine/README.md

 class Example(State):
     def __init__(self):
-        # This will save the this instance to state machine
+        # This instance is saved to the state machine
         State.__init__(self)

     # All draw code goes here